 3. What kind of problem are you looking to solve?

 After deep-diving into Design Thinking, you will have a whole new set of tools in front of you to help you conquer any challenge, always focusing on people.
-Being a Design Thinker is, in a nutshell, being an amazing problem solver.
+Being a Design Thinker is, in a nutshell, being a fantastic problem solver.

-Design Thinking is the basis for an innovative approach to problems, but your innovation abilities can go beyond, depending on what are you looking to achieve and what kinds of problems you need to solve.
+Design Thinking is the basis for an innovative approach to problems, but your innovation abilities can go beyond, depending on your goals, and the kinds of issues you need to solve.

-There are lots of different fronts of Design Thinking you can deepen your knowledge by learning such as Business Design, Service Design, Social Innovation, to name a few.
+Design Thinking has multiple fronts such as Business Design, Service Design, Social Innovation, to name a few.
 To learn more about all the courses Echos offers in Australia, click here.

 4. Practice, practice, practice!